sanand0/tools-in-data-science-public/0-course-introduction.md

 | ROE: Remote Online Exam | Online open-Internet MCQ          |    20% | 17-Nov-2024 13:00 | 17-Nov-2024 13:45 |                  |
 | F: Final end-term       | In-person, no internet, mandatory |    30% |       22-Dec-2024 |                   |                  |

-- **Most exams are open and hard**
+- **Remote exams are open and hard**
-  - **Exams except the final are open**.
-You can use the Internet, WhatsApp, ChatGPT, your notes, your friends, your pets...
+  - You can use the Internet, WhatsApp, ChatGPT, your notes, your friends, your pets...
-  - **Online exams are hard**.
-They test your implicit learning, not what you can look up.
+  - The RoE is especially hard.
 Read: [What is the purpose of an impossible RoE exam?](https://discourse.onlinedegree.iitm.ac.in/t/whats-the-actual-purpose-of-impossible-roe-exam/99838/2)
+- **Final exam is in-person and closed book**.
+It tests your memory.
+It's easy.
 - **Graded Assignment 0 checks course pre-requisites**.
 Please drop this course if you score low.
 It'll be too tough for you.
 You have been warned 🙂!
 - **Graded Assignments check basic learning**.
 The graded assignment after each module has ~10 multiple-choice questions.
 You have a week to submit.